 The Hullabalook team have spoken to in-store colleagues about the challenges they experience selling to shoppers in-store.
 For example, a lot of shoppers find it difficult to visualise how products will look in their own space.
 Room Creator helps eradicate this problem by letting shoppers visualise products to scale, in a room-setting.
 In-store colleagues can also use it to increase exposure to the wider product catalogue, since in-store stock is often limited.

 Store visits are really valuable for us, and our retail customers.
 Staff feel more comfortable using Hullabalook's technology in-store, and we can optimise our experiences according to their feedback.

 QR codes are another great interactive technology.
 They’re becoming increasingly embedded in customer experiences across all industries, including retail.
-Habitat recently made their in-store magazine shoppable with the use of QR codes.
+Habitat made their in-store magazine shoppable with the use of QR codes.
 Each lifestyle image was assigned a QR code, which redirected shoppers to a Hullabalook experience allowing them to purchase the featured products.

 These are great examples of retailers listening to their customers and providing helpful, inspirational shopping experiences across multiple touchpoints.

 Some shoppers are ready to make a purchase, because it's something they've been planning for a long time.

 People put a lot of thought into purchasing large items, like sofas.
 They know the exact size, style and colour they want.
 In fact, they probably saw it in-store before purchasing online.
 How can you increase attach rate on high ticket items like this?

 Let’s use our customer, ScS, as an example.
 I’m looking for a grey, three seater sofa (and I could probably be persuaded to buy the matching footstool.)
 I’ve already seen the one I like at an ScS store and now I'm ready to buy it online.